Getting your Medical Card over the phone has never been so easy

 Just So You Know

-• If you are not approved for medical marijuana by a doctor for whatever reason, we issue a refund in FULL.
+• If you do not qualify under state law for medical marijuana for whatever reason, we issue a refund in FULL.

 • Your recommendation is valid for 2 years in Michigan and you will need to re-certify your license with another appointment when it expires.